xclemence/undo-redo-manager/README.md

 ## Analyse details

-To test performance of methods, an application has been develop to make actions on simple model (driver, address, car), the test include only changes on properties.
+To test performance of methods, an application has been develop to make actions on simple model (driver, address, car).
+Test include only changes on properties.

 ### performance results
 Test parameters: